-The Salton Community Services District (District) lies on the west side of the Salton Sea within Imperial County just south of the Imperial-Riverside county line (see Figure 1).
+The Salton Community Services District (District) lies on the west side of the Salton Sea within Imperial County just south of the Imperial-Riverside County line (see Figure 1).
 The District encompasses unincorporated land that includes the communities of Salton City and Desert Shores.
-In 1955 Desert Shores Community Services District was chartered by the State of California.
-In 1957 M Phillips and Holly Corporation of Dallas, Texas began development of Salton City and needed a method to control services.
+In 1955, Desert Shores Community Services District was chartered by the State of California.
+In 1957, the M. Penn Phillips Company began development of Salton City and needed a method to control services.
 Rather than going through the legislative process of forming a governing agency, they annexed a section of land along the shoreline by tangent comers south to Salton City from the Desert Shores Community Services District.
-The Desert Shores Community District was renamed the Salton Community Services District in 1957 as authorized by the Secretary of the State of California.
+Later development was performed by Holly Corporation of Dallas, Texas.
+The Desert Shores Community District was renamed the Salton Community Services District in 1957, as authorized by the Secretary of the State of California.
 Figure 2-2 provides the existing District boundary.